 A day you will NEVER forget!
 I can guarantee you that.
 Rent your own 4X4 and hit the road to explore the wild northeastern part of Hiva Oa.
-The round trip is only 98 kilometers, but will take you the entire day to complete.
+The round trip is only 98 kilometers but will take you the entire day to complete.
 Why?
-You’ll barely make it out of second gear while snaking along the steep ocean cliffs, and the views are simply so out of this world, you’ll be stopping every five minutes.
-Welcome to heaven!
+The views are simply so out of this world and the number of scenic stops is accordingly.

 There you have it!
 The top things to do in Hiva Oa.
 For more information about Hiva Oa and French Polynesia, check out these travel guides.

 The Islands of Tahiti are among the last places to be colonized by mankind, 118 islands, each with their unique personality.